 Who we are and what we do

 With the help of volunteers, skilled tradespeople and the support of local business and major corporate partners, Rebuilding Together Fox Valley makes life better for low-income, specifically elderly, disabled and veteran homeowners, every year.
-Our work positively impacts the living conditions of homeowners to help them live in warmth, safety and independence.
-Our services are provided for free to homeowners in need.
+Our work positively impacts the living conditions of homeowners to help them live in warmth, safety, and independence.
+Our services are provided at no cost to homeowners in need.

 There are two ways we rebuild

-On the first Saturday in May we bring together sponsors and more than 1100 volunteers to work from 8AM-4PM on homes in need.
-This will be our largest Project Day to date and reflects not only the growing needs of our community, but also the amazing support of our community.
+On the last Saturday in April, we bring together sponsors and more than 400 volunteers to work from 8AM-4PM on homes in need.
+National Rebuilding Day reflects not only the growing needs of our community but also the amazing support of our community.
 It is a day to celebrate the power we all have to make a difference.

 We have volunteers and staff that work throughout the year to address issues of repair, maintenance, modification and safety for qualifying homeowners.
-Through our year-round efforts we have improved close to 800 homes in our 15 years.
+Through our year-round efforts, we have improved over 800 homes in our 18 years.

-We categorize our projects into two fields, either Quick-Fix or Pro-Fix.
-Quick-Fixes are projects that we can complete with the help of our volunteers.
-They usually range in scope from grab bar installation to light carpentry such as installing new doors and windows.
-Pro-Fix are projects we have to hire professionals to complete.
+Year-round projects usually range in scope from grab bar installation to light carpentry such as installing new doors and windows.
+Some projects require a contractor to complete.
 The scale of these is usually quite extensive such as a roof replacement and foundation issues.
 Fortunately, we have a great relationship with many local companies that help minimize these costs and expand our mission even further.